mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

    todo_div = self.html_wrapper.element_by_selector("#todo")

 The ``todo_div = `` is probably self-explanatory to all python programmers, so let's explain that call.
-As I said earlier the :py:meth:element_by_selector method returns a :py:class:ElementWrapper.
+As I said earlier the :py:meth:`element_by_selector` method returns a :py:class:`ElementWrapper`.
 In this case, it is tracking the first thing with an id of `todo`.
 In our html file, that points to the `<div>`.
 So this call will set todo_div equal to something that represents... the todo div!